 Sloan Morpeth added further modifications and nine extra holes in 1967.
 The course is set in a large, often windswept, sandy basin.
 With few trees on the property, the Australian is reminiscent of a concave Walton Heath with elevated plateaux greens and cavernous bunkers.

-Host to no fewer than nineteen Australians Opens, the first and inaugural Australian Open was played here in 1904 and most recently in 2015.
+Host to no fewer than twenty-one Australians Opens, the first and inaugural Australian Open was played here in 1904 and most recently in 2019.
 The Australian is a championship venue that’s as hard-as-nails and the course will no doubt be utilised for tournament golf for many years to come.

 The Australian GC.
 Fairly good layout!
 Great bunkering and water used at this course to make the golfer think about every shot, the design is very tough and certainly why major tournaments are hosted here.